Braishfield: Transport

 The Village has neither main roads nor railways, but is crossed by the Monarch's Way long-distance footpath.

 Sport

-Braishfield has a long running football club, who play their home games at the Recreation Ground.
-Founded in 1907, Braishfield football club run two adult sides in the Southampton League, a 1st team and a reserve team.
-They also have six boys teams at various age groups in the Test Way Youth League known as the Braishfield bees.
-There is also a village cricket club.
+Braishfield has a long running football club who play their home games at the Recreation Ground.
+Founded in 1907, Braishfield F.C. run two adult sides in the Southampton League, whilst the Braishfield Bees have numerous teams at various age groups playing in the Test Way Youth League.

+There is also a village cricket club, who are known as the Newport Inn after the pub.

 Braishfield is well known for Ultimate frisbee, having one of the longest running Ultimate frisbee Clubs in the UK.
 They have played every Sunday since founding in 1998.
-In August 2023 they defeated Southampton City Ultimate 9-6.
-In May 2024 Braishfield Ultimate won 5 games at Southampton Spring Showdown and won the Spirit award.
-In March 2025 they defeated Woking Wasps Ultimate 15 - 8.
+On July 11th 2026 they won Open Tour 3, the highest level of Ultimate in the UK, defeating Birmingham and Bristol en route to the final, before emerging victorious against the heavy favourites Manchester Ultimate with a 10-8 victory.